 William Harvey’s nephew bequeathed the paintings to the nation in 1917 through the National Loan Collection Trust.
 The Harvey Collection was the first administered by the Trust and toured the world.
 Due to the Barnsley connections of the Harvey family, it was agreed that the collection would be loaned to Cannon Hall Museum.
 In 2002 the collection was transferred on a permanent basis through Art Fund.
 This amazing group of oil paintings now belongs to the people of Barnsley and is looked after by Barnsley Museums.

-You can see more of our paintings collection on https://artuk.org/, the online resource for over 3200 public art collections across Britain.
+You can see more of our paintings collection on Art UK's online resource, that has catalogued over 3200 public art collections across Britain.

 ‘Shipping: A Fresh Breeze’

 Ludolf Backhuizen (1630–1708)

 Born in Germany, Backhuizen moved to Amsterdam at around the age of 20.
 He was largely self-taught as an artist and by the early 1660s he was well established, with clients including Czar Peter the Great and many German princes.
 This seascape is a great example of Backhuizen’s portrayals of storm clouds, strong winds and crashing waves, using the sharp contrast of dark and light.